2013 promo video below (for a post-event summary visit here).

 Who is this for?
 Easy.
 Students with Polish ties—ancestral background or even just a genuine interest in “things Polish”—from across Canada are invited to apply, though this initiative will be particularly beneficial to senior high school students looking to start university in 2013-14.
 The Iskra University Bootcamp marks the first such event for pre-university Polonia, and is an important step in the vibrant life of Polonia worldwide.
 Join us in sparking up your own potential!

 The initiative started with Paul, Magdalene, and Joanna Sulżycki out of Hamilton in the fall of 2012.
-Led by Paul, the siblings regretted that they had started exploring their cultural identity only later on in university.
-Together with some friends, they started reaching out to local Polish high schools across the region.
-The group’s goal was twofold: first, to foster a deeper sense of community in local Polonia, and secondly, to encourage high school students to join networks already set up by the slightly-older generation (then just finishing undergraduate studies).
+The siblings regretted that they had started exploring their identity only later on in university.
+Together with a few friends, they started reaching out to local Polish high schools across the region.
+The group’s goal was to foster a deeper sense of community in local Polonia and to encourage high school students to join networks already set up by the slightly-older generation that was just then finishing undergraduate studies.

 Though the lofty goal of running a youth conference in 2012 didn’t pan out, the group quickly expanded to four teams across Ontario and ran a combined 12 high school presentations and university tours for high school Polonia by the end of June, 2013.
 Below is a video explaining the need for a project like Iskra, containing many key players involved in it from the start: